 Natures little gem, Coin is a brand new park just outside of Málaga.
 (We just discovered on accident, thanks Juani) Coin park is set in a big open national park with loads of shade and lots of fresh water.
 The park is very diverse with different sized quarter pipes and transfers all over the place.
 There is a basic bank to grind of bank to launch in the center of the park in which the whole skate park flows around.
 To the side there are two long, stacked one on top of the other curbs.
 In the corner of this park is a 270 degree bowl to launch out of and a nice transfer from this bowl hip to bank.
 There are also some square grind rails to practice on.
 This park is a session park where everyone can ride together and enjoy the beautiful space!

 The legendary purple park of Marbella.
-This skate park is centered around a nice size jump box in the middle of the park.
+Rumor has it that this could be the very first skate park every built in Spain.
+This park is centered around a nice size jump box in the middle of the park.
 Around the jump box are different sized quarter pipes, transfers and wall rides to play with.
 As well as many smaller grind boxes and smaller ledges built for line after line of trick.
-In this park there is something for everyone.
-There is so much natural shade at this park too which makes it a perfect park for the early morning sessions.
+There is so much natural shade at this park too which makes it a perfect park for the early morning sessions!

 9. * Mugre Park